jayvdb/dicom-structs/README.md

 # DICOM Structs

-Library and CLI interface for manipulating DICOM files, primarly focusing on DICOM to Parquet conversion and the preparation of DICOM files for ingestion into a data warehouse.
+Library and CLI interface for manipulating DICOM files, primarily focusing on DICOM to Parquet conversion and the preparation of DICOM files for ingestion into a data warehouse.
 Note, [Data Wranger](https://marketplace.visualstudio.com/items?itemName=ms-toolsai.datawrangler) is a great tool for inspecting Parquet files.

 ## Usage